by Mike Banos

 2. J Clin Oncol 36, 2018 (suppl 7S; abstr 29)

-Again, as with patients and providers, earlier detection of cancer recurrence benefits hospitals and other institutions by leading to better outcomes.
+As with patients and providers, earlier detection of cancer recurrence benefits hospitals and other institutions by leading to better outcomes.
 Every hospital wants to have a winning record against cancer and with more cases caught early, we put institutions in a position to beat the disease on behalf of their patients more frequently.
 At this point the science is still developing for using a blood-based test to identify the location of disease recurrence, therefore a positive result from our test will likely lead to a high resolution scan, i.e. PET or contrast enhanced CT scans, to identify the location of the tumor recurrence.
 For those hospitals with such advanced imaging capabilities, a positive test result would in effect send business their way.
 Our test is intended to supplement existing cancer care follow-up practices and procedures, not take business away from the hospital.
 We hope that our test helps to keep patients engaged with their health and so it may in fact also benefit hospitals and health clinics through greater patient engagement and consumption of the services those institutions provide.

 The initial sector that is likely to benefit from having our test in place is the insurance industry.
 Due to the established benefits of beginning cancer treatment as early as possible, health insurance companies would likely realize lower long-term treatment costs for cancer survivors.

 Affiliation(s)We are currently in discussions with the University of Colorado Medical Center to form a collaboration which would give us access to patients.
 We have also identified a Chief Medical Officer who is faculty at the Medical College of Wisocnsin.